ankitects/anki-manual/src/deck-options.md

 interpreted as the average difference between the predicted probability of recalling a card (R) and the actual probability measured from your review history.
-For example, RMSE=5% means that, on average, FSRS is off by 5% when predicting R.
+For example, RMSE=5% means that, on average, FSRS is off by 5% when predicting R. You don't need to understand these metrics to use FSRS.

 Note that log loss and RMSE (bins) are not perfectly correlated, so two decks may have similar RMSE values but very different log-loss values, or the other way around.

 By default, log loss and RMSE (bins) are calculated from all decks using the current preset.
 You can optionally [adjust the search](/searching.md) before evaluating the parameters, if you'd like to change which cards are used for evaluation.

-### Ignore Reviews Before

-If set, cards reviewed before the provided date will be ignored when optimizing FSRS parameters.
-This can be useful if you imported someone else's scheduling data, or have changed the way you use the answer buttons.

 ### Reschedule Cards on Change